sibber11/library-management/README.md

 A library management web application using Laravel can have various features depending on your requirements.
 Here are some basic features to consider:

-- [ ] User Authentication: Implement user registration and login functionality for both librarians and library members.
+- [x] User Authentication: Implement user registration and login functionality for both librarians and library members.

 - [x] Book Catalog: Allow librarians to add, edit, and delete books from the library catalog.
 Include details like title, author, ISBN, genre, and availability status.

 - [x] Member Management: Enable librarians to manage library members, including registration, updating member details, and membership status.

-- [ ] Check-in and Check-out: Implement a system for members to check out books and return them.
-Keep track of due dates and send reminders for overdue books.

 - [x] Search and Browse: Provide a search and browse feature for users to find books easily.
 You can implement filters by genre, author, availability, etc.